arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Overview of the Dockerized Approach

-While running ROS2 directly through Docker commands is useful for testing and development, a dockerized deployment using Docker Compose can provide integration for persistent applications.
-This method automates the entire setup process, ensures consistent behavior across restarts, and makes managing the ROS2 `turtlesim` application as a service easy.
+While running ROS 2 directly through Docker commands is useful for testing and development, a dockerized deployment using Docker Compose can provide integration for persistent applications.
+This method automates the entire setup process, ensures consistent behavior across restarts, and makes managing the ROS 2 `turtlesim` application as a service easy.

 The dockerized approach includes all dependencies, configurations and startup procedures in a self-contained environment.
 This is particularly useful when you want the `turtlesim` example to start automatically on boot or recover from unexpected shutdowns.